albar965/albar965.github.io/littlenavmap-faq.md

 There are only white bars with a black outline showing the runways.

-You probably selected `Use Navigraph for all Features` in the `Scenery Library` menu. `Use Navigraph for Navaids and Procedures` is the recommended mode which will show detailed stock or add-on airports mixed with Navigraph navaids.
+You probably selected `Use Navigraph for all Features` in the `Scenery Library` menu. `Select Automatically` is the recommended mode which will show detailed stock or add-on airports mixed with Navigraph navaids.

 See [Little Navmap User Manual - Navigation Databases](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/NAVDATA.html) in the manual.